rodolfodpk/myeslib2/README.md

 This project is a work in progress so until any published release you may use https://jitpack.io

 1) Create a maven project for you first API then add this to your pom.xml.
 You may have myeslib-example-api as template.
+Mandatory dependency:
 ```
 <dependency>
     <groupId>com.github.rodolfodpk</groupId>